Svenska | English

 Ursa members first designed and developed a portable planetarium in 1984.
 Its plastic dome is six meters in diameter and over four meters high, and it can accommodate about 20 people during presentations.
 Two kinds of projectors are available: they can present the starry sky, Sun, Moon, planets and twilight.
 Slides can also be projected onto the dome.
 The planetarium has been exhibited at fairs, and many schools in southern Finland have used the planetarium for an entire day or more.
 Ursa also has two Star Lab planetariums available for schools to rent at a modest cost.

 Ursa cooperates with local (independent) astronomical associations each year during Astronomy Weekend.
 The first Astronomy Weekend was held in Turku in 1971.
-More recently, the 26th Astronomy Weekend was held in Lahti March 1998 and 27th Astronomy Weekend in Järvenpää in 2000.
-About Active amateurs come to these happenings year after year.
-The program consists of lectures, amateurs' meetings, and exhibitions of astronomical instruments and the results of their observations.
+Active amateurs and members of the general public are welcome to attend.
+The program typically consists of lectures, planetarium shows and exhibitions.

 Since 1987, Cygnus Summer Meetings have been held each year for active amateurs.
 This is generally a four-day long event, and includes meetings of Ursa sections, photo contests, discussions, observations, and telescope making.